Beast (Marvel Comics): Ultimate Marvel

 In Issue #1 of Ultimatum, Beast, among Dazzler, Angel and Nightcrawler are overwhelmed in Magneto's flooding of New York (via Thor's hammer).
 Angel survives the flood and recovers the bodies of Dazzler and Beast, who drowned.
-Scott cannot believe that "that size 16-wearing dweeb" would borrow his best tie and then die with it on.
+As Scott mourns over his dead friend's corpse, he sorrowfully comments that he honestly cannot believe that "that size 16-wearing dweeb" would borrow his best tie and then die with it on.

 Hank has a genius level IQ.
 His mutation grants him a simian physiology with superhuman strength, speed, stamina, reflexes, agility, flexibility, coordination, balance, and manual and pedal dexterity so great he can write with all his hands and feet at once and tie knots equally well with both his fingers and toes.
 The Weapon X program mutates Hank further, causing him to evolve into a more animalistic form with claws, fangs, pointed ears, enhanced senses, and thick, blue fur covering his entire body.
 Since then, he is like this continuously throughout the comics until his own modifications are made.